SCH-IT-MurdochUni/NetworkingLabs/Reusable_Learning_Objects/searching_file_systems.md

 ## Questions ##

-Please highlight the text below for spoilers/answers.
+Please click the spoilers for answers below:

-* How many times does the string "verdigris" appear, enter a number only:<details><summary>Spoiler</summary>9</details>
+1. How many times does the string "verdigris" appear, enter a number only:<details><summary>Spoiler</summary>9</details>
-* What is the surname of the author of the filename “1107.txt”, the answer is case sensitive: <details><summary>Spoiler</summary>Shakespeare</details>
+2. What is the surname of the author of the filename “1107.txt”, the answer is case sensitive: <details><summary>Spoiler</summary>Shakespeare</details>
-* What is the surname of the book author, of the file that is exactly 255258 bytes.
+3. What is the surname of the book author, of the file that is exactly 255258 bytes.
 The answer is case sensitive: <details><summary>Spoiler</summary>Lobo</details>
-* What is the filename of the file with the 3rd oldest creation date: <details><summary>Spoiler</summary>1498.txt</details>
+4. What is the filename of the file with the 3rd oldest creation date: <details><summary>Spoiler</summary>1498.txt</details>
-* Find the word that follows the follows the text “Next day there was a surprise for Jack”: (Case sensitive-no spaces) <details><summary>Spoiler</summary>Halliday</details>
+5. Find the word that follows the follows the text “Next day there was a surprise for Jack”: (Case sensitive-no spaces) <details><summary>Spoiler</summary>Halliday</details>